siteshen/django-cas-provider/README.rst

 It checks the validity of a Service ticket.
 It is part of the CAS 1.0 protocol and thus does not handle proxy authentication.

-It has not arguments.
+It has no arguments.

 service_validate
 -------------------------

 It checks the validity of a Service Ticket and returns an XML-fragment response via CAS 2.0 protocol.

-It has not arguments.
+It has no arguments.

 proxy_validate
 -------------------------

 It checks the validity of a Proxy Ticket and returns an XML-fragment response via CAS 2.0 protocol.

+It has no arguments.

 proxy
 -------------------------
 Creates a proxy ticket for a given Proxy Granting Ticket.

-It has not arguments.
+It has no arguments.

 CUSTOM USER ATTRIBUTES FORMAT